Local Exchangeability: Local exchangeability

-and so $G$ and $(X_1, \dots, X_N)$ are conditionally independent given $\whG$.
 In the setting of local exchangeability, the question of how important the covariate values are in inferring the measure-valued process $G$ is relevant in practice: we do not often get to observe the true covariate values $\{t_1, \dots, t_N\} = T\subset \mcT$, but rather we observe discretized versions that are grouped into ``bins.''
 For example, if $X_T$ corresponds to observed document data with timestamps $T$, we may know those timestamps up to only a certain precision (e.g.~days, months, years).
-This section shows that a quantity analogous to the empirical measure is approximately sufficient for $G$, and the error of approximation decays smoothly by an amount corresponding to the uncertainty in covariate values.
+This section shows that a ``binned'' version of the empirical measure $\whG$ provides an approximate conditional independence similar to \cref{eq:suff}, where the error of approximation decays smoothly by an amount corresponding to the uncertainty in covariate values.

 Formally, suppose we partition our covariate space $\mathcal{T}$ into disjoint bins $\{\mcT_k\}_{k=1}^\infty$, where each bin has observations $T_k=\mathcal{T}_k\cap T$.
 We may use a finite partition by setting all but finitely many $\mcT_k$ to the empty set.
 Although we know the number of points in each bin (i.e., the cardinality of $T_k$), we will encode our lack of knowledge of their positions as randomness: $T_k\sim \mu_k$, where $\mu_k$ is a probability distribution capturing our belief of how the unobserved covariates are generated within each bin.
-Following the intuition from the classical de Finetti's theorem, we define the binned empirical measures $\whG_{k}=\sum_{t\in T_k}\delta_{X_t}$, $\whG\defined (\whG_1,\whG_2,\dots)$, and let $\mcG$ denote the subgroup of permutations $\pi:T\to T$ that permute observations only within each bin, i.e., such that $\forall k\in\nats$, $\pi(T_k)=T_k$.
+Following the intuition from the classical de Finetti's theorem, we define the binned empirical measures $\wtG_{k}=\sum_{t\in T_k}\delta_{X_t}$, $\wtG\defined (\wtG_1,\wtG_2,\dots)$, and let $\mcG$ denote the subgroup of permutations $\pi:T\to T$ that permute observations only within each bin, i.e., such that $\forall k\in\nats$, $\pi(T_k)=T_k$.
 Note that $|\mcG|=\prod_{k=1}^\infty |T_k|! < \infty$ since there are only finitely many observations in total.
-Unlike classical exchangeability, $\whG$ is in general not a sufficient statistic for $G$; but \cref{prop:approxsuff} guarantees that $\whG$ is approximately sufficient, with error that depends on $(\mu_k)_{k=1}^\infty$. \bnthm Suppose $(d, \mcT)$ is infinitely separable.
+Unlike classical exchangeability, $\wtG$ does not provide exact conditional independence of $X_T$ and $G$; but \cref{prop:approxsuff} guarantees that it provides a form of approximate conditional independence, with error that depends on $(\mu_k)_{k=1}^\infty$. \bnthm Suppose $(d, \mcT)$ is infinitely separable.
 If $X$ is locally exchangeable with respect to $d$, and $h:\mathcal{X}^T\to\mathbb{R}$ is a bounded measurable function,